WidgetKing/cpextra/docs/variables/command.md

 :::

-::: danger Internet Explorer incompatibility xcmndDisableMouseEvents requires a CSS style which is part of the HTML5 standard.
-Internet Explorer does not implement this part of the HTML5 standard.
-Therefore, this command variable does not work with Internet Explorer.
+::: danger Internet Explorer incompatibility **xcmndDisableMouseEvents** requires a CSS style which is part of the HTML5 standard. **Internet Explorer** does not implement this part of the HTML5 standard.
+Therefore, this command variable does not work with **Internet Explorer** even when the IE version claims to be **HTML5-ready**.
 :::

 ### See Also